spatie/laravel-query-builder/docs/features/including-relationships.md

 ## Include aliases

-It can be useful to specify an alias for an include to enable friendly realtionship names.
+It can be useful to specify an alias for an include to enable friendly relationship names.
 For example, your users table might have a `userProfile` relationship, which might be neater just specified as `profile`.
 Using aliases you can specify a new, shorter name for this include:

 ```php
 use Spatie\QueryBuilder\AllowedInclude;